Overview

 Day 7 – Swakopmund

 On our final day in the desert, we have the privilege of joining a local expert for an enlightening desert excursion.
 While bidding a reluctant farewell to the Namib, we make a stop to commemorate our crossing of the Tropic of Capricorn.
-Continuing our journey in the Namib Naukluft National Park, we immerse ourselves in the natural surroundings, taking a break at a desert waterhole to spot some desert game as they quench their thirst.
-This afternoon we enjoy the opportunity of viewing the unique Welwitshia mirabilis plants and the striking Lunar landscape.
 Having taken in the wonders of the Namib Desert we turn west and head into the sunset to our next destination, the bustling coastal town of Swakopmund where adventure awaits along with a welcome touch of civilization.
 Upon arriving in Swakopmund, we will be presented with the opportunity to book any number of thrilling adventures available.
+Tonight we’ll enjoy a dinner out at a local restaurant.

 Day 8 – Swakopmund